 3.10.
 The neutral zone which extends from Montagu to the Ashton Team Support Zone begins at Van Riebeeck Road, Montagu, and ends 15km later at the end of the Team Support Zone in Zandvliet Road.

-3.11.
-Cyclists will pass over a timing mat in Van Riebeeck Road to “clock out”.
-From here, they will have forty minutes of neutral time to traverse the neutral zone and meet up with their support vehicle and refuel in the Team Support Zone.
-No cyclist is permitted to exceed an average speed of 30km/h in the 15km neutral zone.
-Any cyclist found exceeding this average speed limit will incur a penalty of 30 minutes for their entire team.
+3.11 Cyclists will pass over a timing mat in van Riebeeck Road to “clock out”.
+From here, they will have an hour of neutral time to traverse the neutral zone and meet up with their support vehicle and refuel in the Team Support Zone.
+No cyclist is permitted to exceed an average speed of 30km/h in the 12km neutral zone between the start of the neutral zone in van Riebeeck Road and the beginning of the Ashton Team Support Zone in Zandvliet Road.
+Any cyclist found exceeding this average speed limit will incur a penalty of 30mins for their entire team.

 3.12.
 No cyclist may pass the lead vehicle at any point during the race.
 If any cyclist does not adhere to this rule, your team will face disqualification.

-3.13.
-Teams are allowed to have ONE support vehicle per team.
-The registration number of this vehicle must be given to the organisers by the team captain / team driver when collecting the race packs at registration.
-Teams will be disqualified should they have more than one vehicle per team (instructions for team support vehicles will be contained in the rider brief that will be distributed to all participants during the week prior to the event).
+3.13 Teams are allowed to have ONE Support vehicle per Team Support Zone only.
+The registration number of these vehicles must be given to the organisers by the team captain / team driver when collecting the race packs at registration.
+Teams will be disqualified should they have more than one vehicle per Team Support Zone, or any unofficial Support vehicles at the Support Zone or on the route.

 3.15.
 All support vehicles must clearly display the identification signage as supplied by the organisers.

 3.16.
 Cyclists who cannot continue from the Ashton Team Support Zone, must get into their support vehicle.
 Cyclists who cannot continue from the Bonnievale Team Support Zone, must get into their support vehicle.
 Cyclists who cannot continue anywhere else along the route will be collected by a sweep vehicle.